timkachko/ng-remote-api-config/README.md

 ## Motivation

-In the case of API is being delivered from several servers with different endpoints to a set of client applications, the problem of multiple coupling arises, when hard to maintain/move/restructure the API without changing clients configuration.
+In the case of API is being delivered from multiple servers with different endpoints to a set of client applications, the problem of multiple coupling arises, when hard to maintain/move/restructure the API without changing clients configuration.
 The similar issues appears during the production cycle, when the client app is pushed from developing to testing environments, and further to the production.

-This module provides API configuration object that is collected and agregated from several servers during application startup for use in $http calls.
+This module provides API configuration object that is collected and agregated from multiple servers during application startup for use in $http calls.

 ## Installation